Harris v. Blockbuster

 On April 15, 2009, the District Court for the Northern District of Texas ruled that Blockbuster Online’s Terms and Conditions were unenforceable because they gave Blockbuster too much discretion in modifying the terms of the agreement.
 Following the reasoning in a Fifth Circuit case, Morrison v.
 Amway Corp., the court found that Blockbuster’s arbitration provision was illusory, because there was nothing in the Terms and Conditions that would prevent Blockbuster from “unilaterally changing any part of the contract.”
 As a result of the decision, the class action would remain in the court system.

 In a similar case brought against Facebook as a class-action lawsuit, Facebook entered into an agreement to end Facebook Beacon.
-Under the settlement terms of a class-action lawsuit in California, Facebook will terminate Beacon and contribute $9.5 million towards the creation of a foundation dedicated to protecting online privacy.
+Under the settlement terms, Facebook terminated Beacon and contributed $9.5 million towards the creation of a foundation dedicated to protecting online privacy.
 Despite objections, the 9th Circuit upheld the settlement and the Supreme Court declined to hear the case.